 5. Three separate stocks of lobsters have been recognized: the Gulf of Maine, Georges Bank, and Southern New England stocks.
 Lobsters are further divided into seven management areas; Rhode Island waters fall within Management Area 2.
-Lobsters in both state and federal waters are managed under the Interstate Fisheries Management Program administered by the Atlantic States Marine Fisheries Commission.
+Lobsters in both state and federal waters are managed under the Interstate Fisheries Management Program administered by the Atlantic States Marine Fisheries Commission (ASMFC).
 The fishery is managed through size limits, trap limits, and the practice of cutting a notch in the tail (v-notching) of egg-bearing females.
-Management measures also include regulations dictating minimum wire gauge and escape vent sizes on the traps.
-The 2009 peerreviewed stock assessment report by the Atlantic States Marine Fisheries Commission found overall record high stock abundance in the Gulf of Maine and Georges Bank stocks.
-For the Southern New England stock, however, abundance is the lowest observed since the 1980s, and recruitment is also very low, although exploitation rates have also declined (ASMFC 2009a).
-The stock is listed as depleted but overfishing is not occurring.
-There was a rebuilding program for Southern New England lobster established in 2007; the stock is expected to be rebuilt by 2022 (ASMFC 2009a).
-According to the University of Maine Lobster Stock Assessment model used by the Atlantic States Marine Fisheries Commission technical committee, the recent abundance for Southern New England lobster from 2005-2007 averaged 14.7 million, and the abundance threshold for the stock is 25.4 million, making the stock overfished (ASMFC 2009a).
-The average size of lobsters taken within the Southern New England area has been declining for both males and females.
+Restrictions also include minimum wire gauge and escape vent sizes on the traps.
+The 2009 peer-reviewed stock assessment report by the ASMFC found overall record high stock abundance in the Gulf of Maine and Georges Bank stocks.
+For the Southern New England Stock, abundance is the lowest observed since the 1980s, and recruitment is also very low, although exploitation rates have also declined (ASMFC 2009a).
+The stock is listed as depleted but overfishing is not occurring (ASMFC 2009a).5 The average size of lobsters taken within the Southern New England area has been declining for both males and females.
 NMFS reports there is an excess of effort in the lobster fishery for Southern New England.
 States report a number of latent licenses which, if used, would exacerbate the excess of effort (NOAA NMFS Northeast Fisheries Science Center [NEFSC] 2006a).
-It is not well understood what the sources of new settlers to lobster populations in the Ocean SAMP area might be, but it is important to note that this may vary depending on climatic and oceanographic factors, and lobster populations in the Ocean SAMP area may be determined somewhat by spawning and thus population trends elsewhere.
+It is not well understood what the sources of new settlers to lobster populations in the SAMP area might be, but it may be important to note that this may vary depending on climatic and oceanographic factors, and lobster populations in the SAMP area may be somewhat determined by spawning and thus populations trends elsewhere.